Skip to content

 DGE reference values for the daily intake of folate in µg2

-What functions does folate fulfill in the body?
+What functions does folate perform in the body?

-Folic acid is responsible in the body for DNA production and thus also contributes to the Cell division and to the Growth with.
+Folic acid is essential in the body for the DNA production and thus also contributes to the Cell division and to the Growth with.
 The water-soluble vitamin is also said to have a positive effect on the quality and quantity of sperm.

-Folate is also present in a number of Metabolic processes involved.
+In addition, folate is present in a number of Metabolic processes involved.
 These include protein and homocysteine metabolism.
-Vitamin B9 interacts with Vitamin B6 and Vitamin B12by breaking down homocysteine and thus reducing the risk of developing arteriosclerosis.
+Vitamin B9 interacts with Vitamin B6 and Vitamin B12The vitamins break down homocysteine and thus reduce the risk of developing arteriosclerosis.

-As arteriosclerosis is a major risk factor for strokes, the preventive effect of folate was investigated in a study involving 20,000 test subjects.
+Since atherosclerosis is a major risk factor for stroke, the preventive effect of folate was investigated in a study involving 20,000 subjects.
 It was found that the preventive administration of an antihypertensive combined with vitamin B9 reduces the risk of stroke. significantly reduces the risk of stroke.6

 The Functions of folic acid short and to the point: